ValentinFunk/kubernetes-deployment-tool/README.md

 5. For each service that was included in the yaml: Get Pods and wait until at least one is healthy & ready (readinessProbe passed)
 6. If a failure is detected in step 4 or 5 (or the checks have timed out after the specified interval) all changed deployments are rolled back via `kubectl rollout undo`.

+## Setup
+The script calls kubectl processes instead of using the API, so simply configure a kubectl in the path.
+Available Configuration via Environment Variables:
+- `DEPLOY_WAIT_TIMEOUT` (default 120): Timeout in s for the changing of ReplicaSets.
+- `REPLICA_WAIT_TIMEOUT` (default 120): Timeout in s for reaching the desired amount of Replicas.
+- `SERVICE_READY_TIMEOUT` (default 120): Timeout in s for waiting until a Service is ready.
+- `KUBE_NAMESPACE`: Namespace to use.
+Uses the one configured with the current context via kubectl if not defined.

 ## Example

 In this example the products-service deployment was updated: